wendelaQuist/Cyber_security/BOK.md

 #

 To practise this I used help, which said I had to get acces to the passwords of 5 users. these users are stored in de database.
 When you look at the source code, you can see there is no validation which gives me the opportunity to inject lines of code.
+I looked up what pieces of code I could implement for exploitation.
 At first I submitted 1 to 5 to see what pieces of information I have acces to, which were ID, first name and surname.
 When I submitted an invalid input I got a SQL error message.
 The URL changed and I modified it to find how many colums the database uses so I can match the structure.
 Order by 2 is the only input that redirects me back tot the page, which means it's correct and the database uses two columns.
-I used HackBar add-on as a pentest tool.
+I used HackBar add-on as a pentest tool to check for vulnerabilities.
 This helped me with executing SQL injections to gain the hashes of the users.

 ![](https://github.com/wendelaQuist/Cyber_security/blob/main/Pictures/hackbar-hashes.png?raw=true)